sktime/sktime/docs/source/get_involved/governance.rst

 The CC members' vote takes place in private communication channels, visible to, and only to, CC members, and is anonymous.

-In case the CC members' vote is tied, the CC member with the shortest continuous tenure has a tie breaking privilege.

-The tie breaking is by construction visible to CC members, does not require the tie breaking CC member to have voted in the anonymous vote, and need not follow their anonymous vote if they have voted.

 End of tenure
 ^^^^^^^^^^^^^